 Known archaeological sites in northern Afghanistan follow active courses and paleochannels of the Balkhab River; CAMEL staff have mapped thousands more of them using satellite imagery, including the sites shown in the section above.
 Imagery from Google Earth.

 Monitoring Site Destruction

 A subset of the site destruction component of the grant project focuses specifically on damage to archaeological sites from military installations and activity.
-The relationship between military activity and archaeological site destruction is the subject of an ongoing BA thesis by Emily Boak, a Bachelor’s candidate in Anthropology.
+The relationship between military activity and archaeological site destruction is the subject of an Anthropology BA thesis by Emily Boak ('17).

 Qarawal Tepe in Northern Afghanistan has been extensively looted--the 2013 image shows the site marked by thousands of pits.
 Imagery courtesy of the USGS and DigitalGlobe.

-We are grateful to the Oriental Institute Director, Gil Stein, for his support and for the administrative assistance of OI Executive Director Steve Camp.
+We are grateful to the project's PI, Gil Stein, for his support and for the administrative assistance of OI Program Admin.
+Brendan Bulger and past OI Executive Director Steve Camp.
 We are also indebited to the US Department of State and the US Embassy in Kabul, especially Laura Tedesco, for support and data access.